ozgurzrn/Real-Time-ECG-Arrhythmia-Classifier/README.md

 ## 🔬 Scientific Validity & Limitations

-**Transparent Engineering Note**: This project is designed as a **Hybrid System** to address common deep learning pitfalls in ECG analysis.
+**Transparent Engineering Note**: This project is designed as a **Hybrid System** to fix common deep learning pitfalls in ECG analysis.

 1.  **Beat vs. Rhythm**:
     *   The **Deep Learning Model (ResNet1D)** looks at a 0.6s window to classify **Beat Morphology** (Shape).
 It detects *what* the beat is (e.g., PVC, LBBB).